CrossRef/event-data-user-guide/docs/sources/wikipedia.md

  - The Agent subscribes to the Event Stream.
 This stream sends information about every edit of every page on MediaWiki properties.
  - For every edit, the Agent visits that page.
 It uses the RESTBase API to retrieve the rendered HTML of the page.
- - The HTML of the page is searched for unlinked DOIs, linked DOIs and Landing Page URLs.
+ - The HTML of the page is searched for unlinked DOIs, linked DOIs and landing page URLs.
  - The Agent sends an Event for every Reference it finds.

 ## Example Event